merkle-open/SitecoreBlog/docs/_posts/2024-01-15-sitecore-10-upgrade-problems-and-solutions.md

 After the upgrade, all of our forms were not showing css classes.
 Since they are added to the project for custom implementations, they were not changed by upgrade automatically.

 ## Solution
 In Sitecore 9, Model.CssClass for fields and Model.LabelCssClass for labels were used.
 These properties become obsolete in Sitecore, so we needed to use Model.CssClassSettings.CssClass and Model.LabelCssClassSettings.CssClass respectively.
-After these changes forms were rendering css classes again.
+After these changes, forms were rendering css classes again.

 ## Similar Problem: Forms Editor not showing Styling section on custom form fields